gastonmorixe/gastonmorixe/README.md

 - 📧 Reach me at **gaston@gastonmorixe.com**

-- 💻 Started coding at 9 years old
+- 💻 Started coding when I was 9 years old

 - 📚 Favorite languages as of 2023 are **TypeScript** & **Ruby** (Python is growing on me, thanks to AI)